On this page

 Main Routes of Exposure: Inhalation; eye contact.

 Inhalation: Take precautions to prevent a fire (e.g. remove sources of ignition).
 Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
 Move victim to fresh air.
 Keep at rest in a position comfortable for breathing.
 If breathing is difficult, trained personnel should administer emergency oxygen.
-DO NOT allow victim to move about unnecessarily.
+DO NOT allow the victim to move about unnecessarily.
 Symptoms of pulmonary edema may be delayed.
 If breathing has stopped, trained personnel should begin artificial respiration (AR).
 If the heart has stopped, trained personnel should start cardiopulmonary resuscitation (CPR) or automated external defibrillation (AED).
 Avoid mouth-to-mouth contact by using mouth guards or shields.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.
 NOTE: Victims may pose a threat to responders due to the release of hydrogen sulfide from their clothing, skin, and exhaled air.

-Skin Contact: Liquefied gas: quickly remove victim from source of contamination.
+Skin Contact: Liquefied gas: quickly remove the victim from the source of contamination.
 DO NOT attempt to rewarm the affected area on site.
-DO NOT rub area or apply direct heat.
-Gently remove clothing or jewelry that may restrict circulation.
+DO NOT rub area, flush with water, or apply direct heat.
 Carefully cut around clothing that sticks to the skin and remove the rest of the garment.
+DO NOT remove frozen clothing from frostbitten areas.
 Loosely cover the affected area with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.
 Double bag, seal, label and leave contaminated clothing, shoes and leather goods at the scene for safe disposal.

-Eye Contact: Gas: immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 15-20 minutes, while holding the eyelid(s) open.
-Liquefied gas: immediately and briefly flush with lukewarm, gently flowing water.
+Eye Contact: Gas: immediately flush the contaminated eye(s) with gently flowing water for at least 20 minutes, occasionally lifting the upper and lower eyelids.
+Liquefied gas: immediately and briefly flush with gently flowing water.
 DO NOT attempt to rewarm.
 Cover both eyes with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Ingestion: Not applicable (gas).